ellacutler/ChessOpeningProjectEllaCutler/readme.md

 * `opening.py` defines the `Opening` and `OpeningSet` classes, which refer to the following:

     * `Opening` -> the *sequence of moves* in any given opening.
 This implements relevant `sequence` methods including `__next__` and `__iter__`.

+        * This also handles the *cards* of each "chess opening flashcard."

     * `OpeningList` -> a list of `Openings` that the tool then presents to the user/my friend, which will also eventually implement `sequence` methods including `__next__` and `__iter__`.
 Eventually, `OpeningList` will include filtering functionalities to only present the needed cards in any given practice session.

+        * This also handles the *scheduler* of the set of *chess opening flashcards* , to enable users to only practice the most relevant opening.

 * `move.py` , which interfaces in between `game.py` and `board.py` to translate between screen state and board state.